wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.4.5 =
+- Improved cart performance when checking out a lot of tickets (few hundreds)

 = 3.1.4.4 =
 - Fixed issues with saving custom offline payments fields in the admin
 - Fixed issue with including JS files on the payment page in Stripe payment gateway